 Jump to:

-- Tomatoes - Hand crushed whole peeled tomatoes add a nice depth of flavor to this recipe.
-Crushed tomatoes or diced tomatoes can also be used.
-For a white version of this soup, omit the tomatoes and add an additional cup of chicken broth.
+- Tomatoes - Hand-crushed whole peeled tomatoes add a nice depth of flavor to this recipe.
+If I can't find whole peeled tomatoes, I use crushed tomatoes or diced tomatoes as an alternative, and there's not much difference.
+For a white version of this soup, I omit the tomatoes and then add a cup of chicken broth.

 - Cook the pasta until just al dente so it doesn't become too mushy.